YasperFa/MolSim/README.md

     Compulsory arguments:

         '{INPUT_PATH}': Path to the input file.
-For example, '-i ../input/eingabe-sonne.txt' or 'input=../input/cuboid-example.txt'.
+For example, '-i ../input/eingabe-sonne.txt' or 'input=../input/cuboid-example.txt' or s'input=../input/schema.xml'.

         '{OUTPUT_WRITER}': Specifies which output writer will be used.
 Either VTK or XYZ has to be chosen.
 Examples: "-o VTK" or "-output XYZ"